Antiochene Rite: Syriac liturgies

 Besides the Syriac Liturgy of St. James, the Syriac Orthodox have many other Anaphoras, which they join to the common Preparation and Catechumen's Liturgy.
 The names of sixty-four of these Anaphoras are known.
-They are attributed to various saints and Syriac Orthodox bishops; thus, there are the Anaphoras of St. Basil, St. Cyril of Alexandria, St. Peter, St. Clement, Dioscurus of Alexandrian, John Maro, James of Edessa (died 708), Severus of Antioch (died 518), and so on.
+They are attributed to various saints and Syriac Orthodox bishops; thus, there are the Anaphoras of St. Basil, St. Cyril of Alexandria, St. Peter, St. Clement, Dioscurus the Alexandrian, John Maro, James of Edessa (died 708), Severus of Antioch (died 518), and so on.
 There is also a shortened Anaphora of St. James of Jerusalem.
 Renaudot prints the texts of forty-two of these liturgies in a Latin translation.
 They consist of different prayers, but the order is practically always that of the Syriac St. James Liturgy, and they are local modifications of it.
 A letter written by James of Edessa (c.
 624) to a certain priest named Timothy describes and explains the Syriac Orthodox Liturgy of his time (Assemani, Bibl.
 Orient., I, 479–486).
 It is the Syriac St. James.
 The Liturgy of the Presanctified of St. James (used on the weekdays of Lent except for Saturdays) follows the other one very closely.
 There is the Liturgy of the Catechumens with the little Entrance, the Lessons, Liturgy of the Faithful and great Entrance, litanies, Our Father, breaking of the Host, Communion, thanksgiving, and dismissal.
 Of course, the whole Eucharistic prayer is left out–the oblations are already consecrated as they lie on the Prothesis before the great Entrance (Brightman, op. cit., 494–501).